MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 To get a bandwidth service estimate:

 1. Scroll to the top of the page
-1. Type in “bandwidth” in the search box
+1. In the search box, type in “bandwidth”
 1. Select the Bandwidth product widget
 1. Scroll down to the Bandwidth component of the estimate
 1. Select a data transfer type